Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 Transactions with own shares

-As described in the remuneration report, 20% of the Board of Directors’ remuneration, excluding expenses, is paid out in the form of HOCHDORF Holding Ltd shares.
-In the case of Group Management, 30% of the variable remuneration is also paid out in the form of HOCHDORF Holding Ltd shares.
+In 2019, the Board of Directors decided that the Board of Directors’ fees are to be paid in full in cash.
+In the case of Group Management, 30% of the variable remuneration is paid out in the form of HOCHDORF Holding Ltd shares.
 They are allocated at the volume-weighted average price of all transactions on the SIX on the day before allocation.

 average exchange rate